hmlendea/more-cultural-names/README.md

 # About

-This is a mod for various strategy games, that adds new province names based on their culture/faction.
+This is a mod for various strategy games, that adds new place names based on their culture/faction.

 The names are meant to provide an immersive and accurate experience for the game's setting and time period.